tmiliant/Path-Signatures-In-Machine-Learning/README.md

 I used iisignature for this project; everything is calculated in miliseconds.

-The code I wrote, unclean, exactly the way I experimented with the problem, is provided.
+Just some of the code I wrote, unclean, exactly the way I experimented with the problem, is provided.